Effects of radiative losses on the relativistic jets of high-mass microquasars: Results

-When comparing runs CygX3\_mP and CygX3\_mPmW on the bottom right of Fig. \ref{fig:CygX3_params}, a new effect arises: instead of a deceleration, the initial acceleration phase of run CygX3\_mPmW is followed by a plateau.
-The velocity fluctuations around the trend also appear later but with a greater amplitude when the wind is weaker.
-After this speed plateau, the jet decelerates to a median value similar to the strong wind case, while the speed fluctuation timescale also diminishes to a similar value as the strong wind case.
-This happens after $t\sim$3000 s, when the jet has propagated to a distance of $\sim5\,10^{12}$ cm ($=20 d_{orb}$).
-At this point, the wind is almost colinear with the jet propagation and its lateral ram pressure on the jet is negligible.
+When we compare runs CygX3\_mP and CygX3\_mPmW in the bottom right panel of Fig. \ref{fig:CygX3_params}, a new effect arises: instead of a deceleration, the initial acceleration phase of run CygX3\_mPmW is followed by a plateau.
+The velocity fluctuations around the trend also appear later, but with a greater amplitude when the wind is weaker.
+After this speed plateau, the jet decelerates to a median value similar to the strong wind case, while the speed fluctuation timescale also decreases to a similar value as the strong wind case.
+This occurs after $t\sim3000$ s, when the jet has propagated to a distance of $\sim5\cdot10^{12}$ cm ($=20\, d_{orb}$).
+At this point, the wind is almost colinear with the jet propagation, and its lateral ram pressure on the jet is negligible.